RoamGuru Roam Guru

 What to Eat and Where

 Nashville hot chicken is not a dish for subtlety.
 The original version comes from Prince's Hot Chicken Shack, which André Prince Jeffries has run since 1980 out of a strip mall at 123 Ewing Drive.
 The chicken is fried, then dipped in a paste of cayenne pepper and lard, then served on white bread with pickles.
 The heat levels range from Mild to XXXHot, and the difference between Medium and Hot is the difference between conversation and silence.
-The restaurant has no website, takes no reservations, and closes whenever they run out of chicken.
+Open Wed–Sat 11 AM–9 PM, closed Sun–Tue.
+Cash only.
+No reservations.
+No website.
+They close whenever they run out of chicken, which happens.
+Arrive before 1 PM for the best odds.

 Hattie B's and Bolton's have franchised the concept, smoothing the edges for tourists who want the photo without the pain.
 Both are fine.
 Neither is Prince's.
-For something different, try the fish sandwich at Bolton's Spicy Chicken & Fish—the hot seasoning works better on tilapia than chicken, the cornmeal crust staying crisp under the spice.
+For something different, try the fish sandwich at Bolton's Spicy Chicken & Fish at 624 Main Street—the hot seasoning works better on tilapia than chicken, the cornmeal crust staying crisp under the spice.

-For breakfast, the Pancake Pantry at 1796 21st Avenue South has been serving sweet potato pancakes since 1961.
+For breakfast, The Pancake Pantry at 1796 21st Avenue South has been serving sweet potato pancakes since 1961.
+Mon–Fri 6 AM–3 PM, Sat–Sun 6 AM–4 PM.
 The line stretches down the block on weekends.
 Locals will tell you to go to Biscuit Love instead, which started as a food truck and now has three locations serving biscuits topped with fried chicken and sausage gravy.
 Both are good.
 Neither will change your life.
 The point of breakfast in Nashville is the same as the point of everything else—fuel for a day of pretending you might discover something real.

 The Truth About This Place